Website Development Questionnaire

-15. If you do not already have a , be sure to search the link and choose one with your most important keyword in the URL.
 ONLY PURCHASE a DOT COM.
-MAKE IT GENERIC, Your Name if available or contain key words that describe what you do.
+MAKE IT GENERIC.
+Purchase Your Name if available or contain key words that describe what you do.
 Your should also be easily identifiable and easy to explain over the phone and print on a business card.
 Please read my blog on .

 16. Have you thought of or developed a slogan/catch phrase for your business?

 This is important for branding purposes.
 Do you have company colors?
 Your company logo and colors as well as the website URL and your slogan should be used on every bit of information relating to your company.